 Remember to always have your audience in mind and adapt the tone of messaging accordingly.
-For example, you may decide that an email to your MP, asking for support for your campaign will be more formal in tone than messaging on leaflets or posts on social media.
+For example, you may decide that an email to your MP, will be more formal in tone than messaging on leaflets or social media posts.
 With your audience in mind, ask yourself what form of communication and tone of messaging is most appropriate to elicit a positive response.